singhcoderX/Peer-to-Peer_Chat_App/README.md

-# Peer-to-Peer Multiple Client Chat Application: Socket Programming
+# PeerChat: A Robust Peer-to-Peer Chat Application in Python3
+PeerChat is a feature-rich, peer-to-peer chat application built using Python3 and Socket Programming.
+It offers a seamless communication experience for multiple clients, allowing them to chat directly with each other without any intermediary server.
 ***

 ## Installation